oncleben31/pypool-pump/README.md

 ### Base class

 `FilteringDuration()` class is the base class with no duration computation.
 It gather all the common code for each implementation.
-You will find a way to add a percentage modifier on the duration computed.
+You will find a way to add a percentage modifier on the duration computed and a way to construct the daily filtering schedule.

 You should not call directly this class except if you want to implement a new algorithm.